 - Supply revenues: These are services provided to final consumers of electricity which enable them to increase the value of on-site generation, manage the costs of electricity consumption, or reduce charges for access to the electricity network. - Ancillary services: These are the markets run by National Grid in its role as electricity system operator to ensure that supply and demand are balanced at all times and at least cost. - Capacity market: This was set up by DECC as part of Electricity Market Reform and is now administered by National Grid.
 The Capacity Market is an auction where units bid in to receive revenue for capacity they make available if required by National Grid.
 Total capacity required is set in advance by DECC.
-Successful bidders are paid the price per MW at which the auction cost-data.
-Value for July 2015 taken from data provided by REA to KPMG for 'UK Solar beyond subsidy: the transition'.
-Value for December 2015 based on REA stakeholder feedback.
+Successful bidders are paid the price per MW at which the auction clears.
+The capacity market auction for capacity in 2019/20 concluded recently, and the provisional clearing price is £18/kW for new-build plant16. - Grid services: These are services storage could provide to network owners as an alternative to other types of investment e.g. if storage can reduce peak demand a network operator may be able to defer adding capacity to the network.